Randomly twisted bilayer graphene -- the cascade transitions: Introduction

-Twisted bilayer graphene (TBL) has been extensively studied as its electron interaction energy vs kinetic energy is easily tuned.
-It has been shown that near the corners of the Moir\'e Brillouin zone the electron dispersion obeys a 2D Dirac equation with a velocity that vanishes \cite{BM} at a magic angle of $\theta_m\approx 1.1^{\circ}$.
-There are in fact several flavors, related by the system symmetries, that obey a Dirac equation near several Dirac points.
-Hence near $\theta_m$ the electron interactions have increasing roles.
-A somewhat less attention has been placed on the role of twist angle disorder, though the latter was shown to be present \cite{zeldov} on scales of $\gtrsim 1 \mu$m.
+Twisted bilayer graphene (TBG) is extensively studied as a unique platform for strongly correlated electrons.
+It has been shown that near the corners of the Moire Brillouin zone the electrons obey a 2D Dirac equation with a velocity that vanishes \cite{BM} at a magic twist angle of $\theta_m\approx 1.1^\circ$.
+By approaching $\theta_m$ the interaction vs kinetic energies is easily tuned.

-The remarkable cascade transitions \cite{ilani1,yacobi1,herrero,saito} show a sequence of peaks in the inverse compressibility $d\mu/dn$ when the filling factor of electrons in a Moir\'e unit cell is near an integer $|\nu|=0,1,2,3$.
-We note that in some data \cite{ilani1,herrero} the peaks are fairly shifted from integer $\nu$ while other data \cite{yacobi1,saito} show sharper peaks that are much closer to integer $\nu$ (for $\nu\geq 0$).
-Furthermore, the first case \cite{ilani1} probes a diameter of $\approx 1 \,\mu$m while the second cases correspond to larger diameters of either \cite{yacobi1} $\approx 2 \mu$m or even more \cite{saito}.
-We infer that averaging on the twist angle disorder is essential for data interpretation.
+The remarkable cascade transitions \cite{ilani1,yacobi1,herrero,saito} show a sequence of peaks in the inverse compressibility $d\mu/d\nu$ when the filling factor of electrons in a Moir\'e unit cell is near an integer $|\nu|=0,1,2,3$, corresponding to several flavors, each having a Dirac point.
+We note that the shape of the cascade transitions depends markedly on the size of the probed system, a pattern that recurs in symmerically twisted trilayer graphene (TTG) \cite{yacobi2,liu}.
+The peaks are broad and shifted from integer $\nu$ when probing $\approx 0.5 \mu$m \cite{ilani1} or $\approx 0.1 \mu$ in TTG \cite{yacobi2}, while they are sharper and more accurately at integer $\nu$ when probing larger areas by either directly averaging over $\approx 2 \mu$m \cite{yacobi1} or by a global measurements over a few $\mu$m \cite{herrero,saito} and up to $\approx 10 \mu$m in TTG \cite{liu}.

+We propose that this size dependence is related to the disorder in the twist angle.
+The latter was studied in TBG and shown to be present on scales $\gtrsim 0.5 \mu$m \cite{zeldov}.
+There has been a considerable theoretical progress in understanding TBG and its cascade transitions \cite{BM,ilani1,herrero,rai}, however, none of these theories includes twist angle disorder.
+We claim that disorder average is essential in any long scale measurement such that as those global experiments or in transport data.